 How did a high school for the performing arts end up in the blue-collar steel town of Midland, Pennsylvania?
-The answer has a lot to do with a visionary educator, known affectionately as "Dr. T," who wouldn't take "no" for an answer.
+The answer has a lot to do with a visionary educator who wouldn't take "no" for an answer.

 Dr. Nick Trombetta was a former wrestling coach who, like most members of the Midland community, felt the loss when the town's high school closed in 1986.
 The steel industry had left Midland, and the town was forced to send its high school students across the border to Ohio, when an agreement to place them in local school districts could not be reached.

-This stunning success would be enough for most educators, but Trombetta refused to rest on his laurels.
-After enjoying a concert at an area high school and noting the excitement that surrounded the performance, he dreamed up the idea of another charter school – this time, a brick-and-mortar facility that would focus on the arts.
+After enjoying a concert at an area high school and noting the excitement that surrounded the performance, Dr. Trombetta dreamed up the idea of another charter school – this time, a brick-and-mortar facility that would focus on the arts.
 He envisioned it rising from the ashes of the old Midland High School, on the same site and backed by historic Lincoln Park, a seven-acre green space in the heart of Midland.
-Ground was broken on the project in 2002, and more than a few curious onlookers watched as Trombetta's dream took shape.
+Ground was broken on the project in 2002.

-Since that time, enrollment at the school has more than doubled; the school has made AYP (Adequate Yearly Progress) in each year of its operation; and the arts opportunities for students and the community have continually increased.
-Lincoln Park has forged lasting relationships with leading artists and arts organizations -- like the Pittsburgh Symphony Orchestra, Broadway legend Marvin Hamlisch, jazz guitar great Joe Negri, Oscar-winning special effects artist Joe Letteri, the Warhol Museum, and poet Jim Daniels.
+Since that time, enrollment at the school has nearly tripled; the school has made AYP (Adequate Yearly Progress) in each year of its operation; and the arts opportunities for students and the community have continually increased.
+LPPACS has forged lasting relationships with leading artists and arts organizations -- like the Berklee College of Music, Pittsburgh Symphony Orchestra, jazz guitar great Joe Negri, Oscar-winning special effects artist Joe Letteri, the Warhol Museum, and poet Jim Daniels.

-Meanwhile, athletics made a triumphant return to Midland in 2007, and Lincoln Park saw its first four-year graduating class depart in the spring of 2010.
-The school's graduates have begun pursuing careers at some of the nation's finest colleges, and when they return to their alma mater, they are likely to find that Lincoln Park's continued growth has necessitated construction of a new dining hall and amphitheatre, scheduled for completion in the fall of 2013.
+Meanwhile, athletics made a triumphant return to Midland in 2007, and LPPACS saw its first four-year graduating class depart in the spring of 2010.
+The school's graduates have begun pursuing careers at some of the nation's finest colleges, and when they return to their alma mater, they will find a new dining hall and amphitheatre named in their honor -- Alumni Hall, completed in the fall of 2012.